-Do not try to comply with POPI 100%.
-Do not aim for absolute compliance.
-Do not try to protect all the personal information you process.
-You should only do what is reasonably practicable to comply with POPI.
+Do not try to protect all the personal information you process all of the time.
+You should only do what is reasonably practicable to protect personal information.
 This might sound strange coming from a lawyer who helps organisations to comply with laws, so let me explain.

 Some organisations are aiming for absolute compliance and warranting that they will comply with POPI.
 They are spending huge amounts of time and money striving for something that is just not reasonable, practical or possible.
 They are overreacting to this latest regulatory requirement.
 They are trying to protect personal information at all costs.

-It is just not possible to be 100% compliant.
-It is impossible to protect all personal information, all the time.
-Yes, there are various action items that come out of POPI where you can go tick – it’s done – we comply.
+It is just not possible to protect all personal information, all the time.
+Yes, there are various regulatory obligations or requirements that come out of POPI that require you to take action where you can go tick – it’s done – we comply.
 But those are the easy ones.
 The difficult ones are the subjective ones, especially the ones that involve a balancing of rights and interests.
-The conditions for lawful processing in POPI really set out what a responsible party should reasonably do from a practical perspective to protect the personal information they process.
+The conditions for lawful processing in POPI really set out what a responsible party should reasonably do from a practical perspective when processing personal information.
 I’m not suggesting you be irresponsible.
 You must be responsible and be able to prove that you were.
 I’m also not suggesting that you don’t comply with the law.

 What does POPIA say?

 Let us look at some of the things POPI itself says:

 - You must process personal information in a reasonable manner that does not infringe the privacy of data subjects (section 9)